state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 **GZIP Compression Issue**

-Also, you may need to disable GZIP compression, depending on network configuration.
+GZIP is currently broken in GeoGig.
+The ROGUE cookbook disables it by default (https://github.com/ROGUE-JCTD/rogue-cookbook/issues/29).
+If you are using a different cookbook or initialization process, you may need to disable GZIP compression.
 To do so, comment out the `GZIP Compression Filter` in `/var/lib/tomcat7/webapps/geoserver/WEB-INF/web.xml` and `/var/lib/geonode/rogue_geonode/geoserver_ext/src/main/webapp/WEB-INF/web.xml`.

 After installation is complete, go to your GeoNode in a browser to confirm it installed properly.
 The default user and password is admin and admin.
 If installation was successful, continue to install baseline servers and remotes.